Landscape Design, permaculture, workshops, free educational resources

 -Reduce energy use from storage/cool rooms

 -Reduce food waste.
-Closed loop with onsite waste production management reducing methane
+Closed loop with onsite waste production management reducing methane and other greenhouse gases

 -Biophilic and health benefits (research links) exercise, stress-relief, satisfaction, awe, purpose, connection to Country, home, cultural identity...